geode-sdk/docs/index.md

 See [Installation](/docs/info/installation) for instructions on how to install the Geode SDK on your computer.

+See [Creating a new mod](/docs/info/creating.md) for instructions on how to make your first mod.

 See [Building](/docs/source/building) for instructions on how to build the Geode Loader + SDK from scratch on your computer.

+See [Handbook](/docs/handbook/chap0) for a beginner-friendly tutorial series on using Geode and GD Modding in general (WIP!!).

 ## Credits